Lyric Language Specification

 done

-# Break and continue
+5.4 Break and Continue

-for i in range(10):
+for int i in range(10):

 if i == 5: